SuperOfficeDocs/superoffice-docs/docs/email/Service.md

 #### How to add the OAuth 2.0 feature?

-We made that feature General Available (iow. not in Pilot) with SuperOffice 10.0.3 (+ SuperOffice 8.5 R17).
+This feature is in General Availability (iow. not in Pilot) in SuperOffice 10.0.3 (+ SuperOffice 8.5 R17).

 **Online:**
 N/A